royyandzakiy/4-blinks-esp-idf/README.md

 This repo is made to easily do a simple blink test on 4 DOIT ESP32 devices.

 ## Where to start
+1. Determine whether or not you want to set NodeId
-1. Set NodeId in NVS if not set yet, uncomment the macro SET_NODEID, and add the proper ID that you want to add (ranging 1-4)
+  - Set NodeId (in global.h) if not set yet, uncomment the macro SET_NODEID, and add the proper ID that you want to add (ranging 1-4)

-2. If NodeId in NVS was already set before, comment the macro SET_NODEID
+  - If NodeId (in global.h) was already set before and you don't want to set a new NodeId, comment the macro SET_NODEID

 3. build and flash